Welcome to the Wisconsin Flute Festival

 Competitions are open to flutists, beginner through high school, collegiate undergrads and adult amatuers.
 Follow the link below to learn more about competitions.

 Each year the Wisconsin Flute Festival invites flutists of all ages to apply for a spot in a class with one of our guest artists.
-Three-four talented individuals will be chosen and invited to work with Rhonda Larson.
-All registered Festival participants are welcome to attend and observe the masterclass.
+Three-four talented individuals will be chosen and invited to work with Catherine Ramirez.
+All registered Festival participants are welcome to attend and observe the artistry class.

 Exhibitors